*** 20th Anniversary: 2003 to 2023 ***

 Air - It's Above us and Around us!
-An essential and beautiful composite of gases and empty space, interspersed with awe-inspiring storms, dust clouds and other stuff.
+Gases and empty space, interspersed with awe-inspiring storms, dust clouds, and other stuff.
 Look up way, way up.
 What do you see?

 Surprise!
 It's our atmosphere.
-Earth is covered with it.
-Miles deep in it.
-It's an essential part of our environment.
-We're at the bottom of a light ocean.
+Earth is covered in it.
+We're miles deep in it.
+Our environment depends on it.
+It's like we're at the bottom of a light ocean.

-Have a look at this handy physical description found on the web:
+Take a look at this handy physical description found on the internet:

 What will you find here on StuffInTheAir?
 Check this extended list of options.